-On site there is even a theater and many hands-on activities and demonstrations.
+On-site there is even a theater and many hands-on activities and demonstrations.

-After those two neat and informative spots, I headed back towards the island.
-But with plans to come see a baseball game in the area since the Red Socks call a local ballpark their spring camp, and I had a few other spots on my mind as well for next time.
+After those two neat and informative spots, I headed back toward the island.
+But with plans to come to see a baseball game in the area since the Red Socks call a local ballpark their spring camp, and I had a few other spots on my mind as well for next time.

-I will need to check Tzort to see if there are any Fort Myers’ own resorts I need to review.
+I will need to check Tzort to see if there are any of Fort Myers’ own resorts I need to review.
 Ah, the pleasures of writing for Tzort never end.